Alkalosis is a condition in which the body fluids have excess base (alkali). This is the opposite of excess acid (

 Laboratory tests that may be ordered include:

-- Arterial blood gas analysis.
+- Arterial or venous blood gas analysis.

 - Electrolytes test, such as basic metabolic panel to confirm alkalosis and show whether it is respiratory or metabolic alkalosis.